ncatlab/nlab-content/pages/492.md

 A **quasi-fibration** or **weak Kan fibration** or **inner Kan fibration** of simplicial sets is defined as above, but with the lifting property only imposed in _inner horns_: $\Lambda^n_k$ with $0 \lt k \lt (n-1)$, not the _outer horns_ $\Lambda^n_0$ and $\Lambda^n_n$.

 This weakened condition then says that _composition_ of cells may be lifted through the quasi-fibration, but not necessarily [[inverse|inversion]] of 1-cells.
+See [[fibrations of quasi-categories]] for more details.

 ## Left and right Kan fibration

 Similarly, a **left Kan fibration** is one that has the lifting property for all horns except possibly the last one. and a **right Kan fibration** is one that has the lifting property for all horns except possibly the first one.
+See [[fibrations of quasi-categories]] for more details.

 ## Properties